BartekSikora/sql_for_odoo13/README.md

 Queries are executed using SQL Export module by Odoo S.A.

-Most comments are in polish due to the language of the expected users.
+Most comments and names of columns are in polish due to the language of the expected users.